-US berates Syria at OPCW meeting on Syria chemical attack
+US berates Syria at OPCW meeting on Syrian chemical attack

 Ward used a hastily convened meeting of the organization’s executive council to launch a withering verbal attack on Syrian President Bashar Assad and his allies in Moscow.

 The meeting was called to discuss the April 4 attack on the Syrian town of Khan Shaykhun that killed nearly 90 people.
 The United States and other Western governments blame Assad’s regime.
-Washington in retaliation launched missile strikes on a Syrian air base they say was the starting point for the chemical weapons attack, a move that ratcheted up tensions between the United States and Syria’s ally Russia.

 Most Read Stories